Safest Teeth Whiteners

 Endodontists can place calcium hydroxide for younger teeth with immature roots to limit the amount of root resorption.
 The goal is to stop the progression of root resorption and allow it to continue to form normally.

-For teeth that show early resorption, a dentist sometimes performs a small surgery to remove the damaged cells.
+Dentists sometimes perform small surgeries to remove the damaged cells in teeth that show early resorption.
 A root canal and crown can help preserve the natural tooth for more severe cases.

 To prevent tooth resorption, you must do the following: